Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and this toolkit gives you a GUI design alternative to WIMP
 that you can start using right away.

-EngageWX.cpp uses the wxWidgets cross-platform UI library.
+EngageIDE.cpp uses the wxWidgets cross-platform UI library.
 To build it you first have to download and build the wxWidgets library.

 We recommend using the current development version of wxWidgets which is 3.2.0.